Derived isogenies and isogenies for abelian surfaces: Derived isogeny in positive characteristic

-Next, we shall show that prime-to-$p$ geometric derived isogenies are preserved under reduction.
-The basic idea is to show that two smooth projective family of abelian or K3 surfaces over a complete discrete valuation ring whose geometric generic fibers are Fourier--Mukai partners will have special fibers which are moduli space of stable twisted sheaves on each other.
-For this, we only need to specialize the datum that form a moduli space. \begin{theorem} Let $V$ be a discrete valuation ring with residue field $k$ and let $\eta$ be its generic point.
-Assume that $\mathrm{char}(k)=p>2$.
-Let $\cX\to \mathrm{Spec}(V)$ and $\cY\to \mathrm{Spec}(V)$ be two projective families of abelian surfaces or K3 surfaces over $\mathrm{Spec}(V)$.
-If there is a derived equivalence
+Next, we shall show that prime-to-$p$ geometrically derived isogenies are preserved under reduction.
+The idea is to show that the specialization of a moduli space of stable twisted sheaves on an abelian surface or K3 surface remains a moduli space. \begin{theorem} Let $V$ be a DVR with residue field $k$ and $K=\mathrm{Frac}(V)$.
+Let $X_V \to \mathrm{Spec}(V)$ and $Y_V\to \mathrm{Spec}(V)$ be projective abelian surfaces or K3 surfaces over $\mathrm{Spec}(V)$ satisfying where $X_k$ is the special fiber of $X_V\to \Spec(V)$.
+If their generic fibers $X_K$ and $Y_K$ are (geometrically) prime-to-$p$ derived isogenies, so are the special fibers $X_k$ and $Y_k$. \end{theorem} \begin{proof}